- Importing a Vehicle into the United States

 If the car that you are importing has an average combined MPG of less than 22.5, then it will be subject to a gas guzzler tax.
 This fee does not apply to trucks, SUVs, or minivans.
 Like the import tariffs, these fees are paid per vehicle that is imported.

-There are a variety of factors that will impact the cost of importing your vehicle to the United States.
+There are a variety of factors that will impact the cost of importing your automobiles to the US.
 These include:

 Country of Origin